 1 – 11/2 litres of chicken or vegetable stock (hot if you could be bothered)

 - Preheat oven to 200°C. On a baking sheet, toss the pumpkin in the oil, garlic, rosemary and honey.
 Bake for 20 – 30 minutes or until cooked through, giving the pan a shake halfway through cooking.

 - Meanwhile, heat a little oil or butter in a saucepan over medium heat and sauté onion until soft.
 Add the rice, stirring to coat in the oil.

-- Add the wine and stir until absorbed into the rice.
-Add a little stock at a time, stirring until it is absorbed.
+- Next, pour in the wine and stir until absorbed into the rice.
+Ladle in a little stock at a time, stirring until it is absorbed.
 Keep adding stock and stirring until the rice is cooked through.

 - Stir in the parmesan cheese, salt and pepper (to taste – you have to taste) and cream if using.
 Gently stir in the cooked pumpkin and serve.

 Disclosure: Links to merchants within this post may be affiliate links.